Zorth/void_player_wiki/content/World Notes/Drake Tower.md

 #location/settlement [[Sythian]]

-The Drake tower is a overwatch tower located in the forest north of [[Wammerwick]].
+The Drake tower is a overwatch tower located in the forest north of [[Wamerwick]].
 The tower hosts several Tripkee's, one being [[Barthalemuw]].
 This tower hosts several drakes, who work alongside the frog-people.

 Both are being controlled by the [[Demon Lady in Red]]